 Pain behind the eyes can affect one or both sides, and it may occur with light sensitivity and other types of discomfort.
 A doctor can identify the cause of a headache behind the eyes and recommend the best course of treatment.

-Keep reading for more information about the causes of pain behind the eyes and how to treat them.
+Keep reading for more information about the causes of headaches behind the eyes and how to treat them.

-A migraine headache can cause extreme pain behind the eyes, and it can last for up to 72 hours.
+A migraine headache can cause extreme pain on one side of the head, sometimes behind one eye.
+This pain can last for

 In addition to a migraine headache, a person may experience: